A beautiful lens flare adds magic to a photo, but sometimes the results can be inconsistent. Luckily, it’s easy to add a lens flare in Photoshop.

 Why Is it Hard to Add a Lens Flare Effect Manually?

 In theory, all you have to do is point your lens towards a light source to add lens flares to your images.
-But the main issue is that modern lenses have a special anti-glare coating that prevents it from happening.
+But the main issue is that even if you remove your lens hood, modern lenses have a special anti-glare coating that prevents it from happening.

 If you look at your lens, you can see it’s not entirely crystal clear.
 At some angles, you’ll see a thin film of rainbow colours on the glass elements.
 That’s the anti-glare coating.